 Six-week detour planned to begin first week of September 2019 for the Fulton Road Reconstruction Project - Occidental Road to West Third Street.

-Beginning the first week in September 2019, a traffic detour is planned on Fulton Road, from Occidental Road to West Third Street, for reconstruction of the roadway.
-Both lanes will be closed to through traffic in one direction for approximately three weeks, then re-open and close the opposite direction for reconstruction for an additional three weeks.
+Beginning the first week in September 2019, both traffic lanes will be closed in one direction for approximately three weeks, then re-open and close the opposite direction for reconstruction for an additional three weeks.
 Please plan ahead and allow extra travel time.
 Pay close attention to posted detour signs for your safety and the safety of the workers in the area.

 Detour signs will direct traffic around Fulton Road construction via West Third Street, Stony Point Road, and Occidental Road.
 Digital changeable message boards are currently in place on Fulton Road to alert drivers of the upcoming detour.